matter-labs/l2-intro-pre-ethdenver/README.md

 import "@matterlabs/hardhat-zksync-deploy";
 ```

-Secondly, it includes the `zksolc` object which contains the properties of the compiler.
+Secondly, it includes the `zksolc` object which contains specific properties of the compiler.
 It comes with the minimal configuration but you can learn more about the [zksolc configuration here](https://v2-docs.zksync.io/api/hardhat/plugins.html#hardhat-zksync-solc).

 An last, the networks are defined with the following parameters: